How to String Garland on a Christmas Tree — Add Glamor and Glitter to Your Flourishing Fir in 7 Effortless Steps

 Avoid tangle-tantrums while dressing your tree up with a garland of tinsel or faux flowers with help from this trusty method

-Believe it or not, when it comes to the latter, there is an art to displaying it with all the styles of a true designer.
+There is an art to displaying a garland on a tree.
 Even with the most opulent ornaments on display, rushing through your decorative process risks leaving behind a tree that looks underdressed and unprofessional.
-So when the time comes to swathe your tree in Christmas garland, why not do as a pro would?
+So when the time comes to swathe your tree in Christmas garlands, why not do as a pro would?

 If you're interested in making a change for the chic and properly stringing a garland around your tree, then you've come to the right place.
 We've put together a step-by-step guide that's expert-approved for a gorgeous tree that you'll actually want to show off on your grid.